 Here are a bunch of gamepads that are confirmed to work great paired with the Oculus Quest:

-- Experience the modernized design of the Xbox Wireless Controller – Carbon Black, featuring sculpted surfaces and refined geometry for enhanced comfort and effortless control during gameplay.
+- Experience the modernized design of the Xbox Wireless Controller in Carbon Black, featuring sculpted surfaces and refined geometry for enhanced comfort and effortless control during gameplay with battery usage up to 40 hours.

-- Stay on target with textured grip on the triggers, bumpers, and back case and with a new hybrid D-pad for accurate, yet familiar input.
+- Stay on target with the hybrid D-pad, textured grip on the triggers, bumpers, and back-case.
+Plug in any compatible headset with the 3.5mm audio headset jack.

 - Pressure sensitive buttons for precise gaming control